Know Your Kids as They Are

 - help her to feel comfortable and happy in your home with less school pressure

 The very next reply was a 180 degree turn.
-This mother offered a list of quotes out of Train up a Child.
+This mother offered a list of quotes out of popular child rearing book.
 The first one said roughly, “Don’t make rules you won’t enforce.”
 And of course, if you make a rule, require obedience.
 Suggestions of penalties followed: